 We maximize performance and durability in a number of ways, including building products that perform for their intended use, and selecting proven materials that endure and wear well over time.
 Our timeless aesthetic remains contemporary, and we stand behind our lifetime care, repair and product guarantee.

 Climate change is an urgent issue with immediate impacts to communities and ecosystems around the world.
-The science tells us that we must cut global greenhouse gas (GHG) emissions 45% from 2010 levels by 2030 and reach net zero emissions around 2050 to limit warming to 1.5°C and prevent catastrophic and irreversible climate change.
+Science tells us cutting global greenhouse gas (GHG) emissions 45% from 2010 levels by 2030 and reaching net zero emissions around 2050 is our best hope to limit warming to 1.5°C and prevent catastrophic and irreversible climate change.
 This will require global transformational change.
 Balancing climate impacts with business success is one of the biggest challenges that Arc’teryx currently faces.
-We are committing significant resources to addressing this challenge, with the same philosophy that we approach all parts of our business: guided by our values, informed by scientific research, and using design thinking to unlock meaningful solutions.
-Here you can learn about our approach to climate change, action we’re taking, and how we are engaged with industry partners and initiatives.

 Arc'teryx has been intimately connected to manufacturing since our beginning.
-For many years our office and design floor was located inside our factory.
-Today we continue to expand our operations at our Vancouver manufacturing facility, ARC'One.
+For many years, our office and design floor were located inside our factory.
+Today, we continue to run our operations at our Vancouver manufacturing facility, ARC'One.
 This deep connection to manufacturing forms the basis of our approach to sustainability in our global supply chain.

 We believe that Arc'teryx can be a force for positive change.
 We create this change not only by improving the practices in our core operations, but by supporting projects and partners that align with our values.
 To learn more about our approach to social impact visit our Do Right page.